fatmali/react-formik-wizard/README.md

 ## Conditional Rendering

-It's useful in dynamic forms to render fields depending on the values of other fields.
-In order to render forms conditionally, you can define it like this in the schema:
+It's useful in dynamic forms/wizards to render fields depending on the values of other fields.
+In order to render fields conditionally, you can define it like this in the schema:

 ```tsx
   const wizard = {